 The First Section

 The first section within the PSAT has to do with Reading and Writing skills.
 The Reading section is very similar to that in the SAT.
 You will have to read and understand multiple passages in the lowest possible time, and then answer MCQs based on the main idea of the passages, on information contained in them, and on word meanings and phrase meanings in different contexts.
 The PSAT reading section is an invaluable way to gain exam experience before the SAT, especially for Indian students.
 Given that our Indian school exercises test writing and information regurgitation more than analytical reading, the PSAT simulation is invaluable as a precursor to success in the SAT.

-The Writing and Language part of the first section tests your ability to read a given piece of information, to identify flaws in it (in case they are present) and to correct any such inaccuracies.
+The Writing and Language part of the first section tests your ability to read a given piece of information, identify flaws in it (in case they are present), and correct any such inaccuracies.
 There are many different question types within this.
-Important types include questions that ask you to to improve the way that an argument presents evidence and questions that ask you to make a better choice of words, given their context.
+Important types include questions that ask you to improve the way that an argument presents evidence and questions that ask you to make a better choice of words, given their context.
 You might also be asked to edit sentences or short passages so that they achieve their objective in a better way.
-Finally, there will be a series of grammar based questions, that test your usage of punctuation, agreement of verb with subject, and so on.
+Finally, there will be a series of grammar-based questions, that test your usage of punctuation, agreement of verb with the subject, and so on.

 The Second Section

 The second section of the PSAT tests Math skills.
 The topics here are heavily based on your school mathematics syllabus from the past few years.
 However, there is an emphasis on the practical and real-world usage of concepts.
 Whether the question is on arithmetic, algebra, or geometry, there is a focus on problem-solving.
 Most topics are the same as those in the SAT.
 There is a part of the Math test where calculators are not allowed, but these questions often have a hidden shortcut that simplifies the calculation down to a trivial level.